novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Ugh, this rascal.
 Always has the last word."

-Shin Elder, chuckling, turned to Lee Chang-jin.
+old man Shin, chuckling, turned to Lee Chang-jin.

 "Now that we've finished eating, let's get down to business.
 Why did you come?"